umarhassan-mitodl/21l.016-spring-2009/content/pages/readings/_index.md

 {{% resource_link "5118a3ba-fcbc-c0e6-42f6-702d010e8bbc" "Image Gallery: Selections from Hooke's *Micrographia* and other visuals" %}}

 Dillon, Janette.
 "Theatre and Controversy, 1603-1642." *In The Cambridge History of British Theatre.
 Vol. 1, Origins to 1660*.
 Edited by Jane Milling and Peter Thomson.
 New York, NY: Cambridge University Press, 2004.
-ISBN: 9780521650403. \[[Preview](http://books.google.com/books?id=zgF3RsQv7ukC&lpg=PR1&pg=PA364#v=onepage&q=&f=false) in Google Books\]
+ISBN: 9780521650403. \[{{% resource_link "db45810a-c37c-4c48-a1cc-c5ae896f501a" "Preview" %}} in Google Books\]

 Dunn, Richard S. "The Puritan Revolution" and "The Century of Genius."
 In *The Age of Religious Wars, 1559-1689*.
 New York, NY: W.W.
 Norton, 1970.
 ISBN: 9780393098914.

 Lovejoy, Arthur.
 "The Principle of Plenitude and the New Cosmography."
 Chapter 4 in *The Great Chain of Being: A Study of the History of an Idea*.
 Cambridge, MA: Harvard University Press, 1976 (reprint).
-ISBN: 9780674361539. \[[Preview](http://books.google.com/books?id=5u3HZjTpkTgC&lpg=PP1&dq=The%20Great%20Chain%20of%20Being%3A%20A%20Study%20of%20the%20History%20of%20an%20Idea&pg=PA99#v=onepage&q=&f=false) in Google Books\]
+ISBN: 9780674361539. \[{{% resource_link "622b753f-d166-4e1f-a93c-eceb8f9e6752" "Preview" %}} in Google Books\]

 Shapin, Steven.
 "The Philosopher and the Chicken: On the Dietetics of Disembodied Knowledge."
 In *Science Incarnate: Historical Embodiments of Natural Knowledge*.
 Edited by Christopher Lawrence and Steven Shapin.
 Chicago, IL: University of Chicago Press, 1998.
-ISBN: 9780226470146. \[[Preview](http://books.google.com/books?id=5ob7X5RR5oQC&lpg=PP1&pg=PA21#v=onepage&q=&f=false) in Google Books\]
+ISBN: 9780226470146. \[{{% resource_link "654a02f2-e9c8-4afe-ba43-d615056a3fa1" "Preview" %}} in Google Books\]

 ### Sociopolitical History